HarshPayaal/Weather_App/README.md

 - wind.png: Wind speed icon.

 These images are located in the images directory.
 Feel free to use or replace them as needed for your project.
+There also additional images i add in repo check that out also.

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines: